 I had to finally admit that I had to be lead by the hand, just like in my earlier medical training.

 It was filled with too much subjectivity to be well tolerated at first.
-In fact it took me a good number of years to accept that fact.
+In fact it took me a good number of years to accept that fact and to see how subjective and personal about many aspects of life.

 Slowly I began to see more clearly the difference between the objective and the subjective, the known and the believed, the seen and unseen, that which is conscious and that which wells up from the unconscious.